enspiral-root-systems/coop-constitution/README.md

 **27.3** An interests register;

-**27.4** Minutes of all meetings and resolutions of directors and directors’ committees within the last 7 years;
+**27.4** Minutes of all meetings and resolutions of directors and directors' committees within the last 7 years;

 **27.5** Certificates given by directors under the Act within the last 7 years;